SMU-DIGA/matverse_papers/README.md

 **Abstract:**
 The development of biomimetic intelligent thermal management materials (BITMs) is essential for tackling thermal management challenges in electronics and aerospace applications.
 These materials possess not only exceptional thermal conductivity but also environmental compatibility.
 However, developing such materials necessitates overcoming intricate challenges, such as precise control over the material structure and optimization of the material's properties and stability.
 This review comprehensively overviews the research progress of BITMs, emphasizing the synergy between biomimetic design principles and artificial-intelligence-driven methodologies to enhance their performance.
 The unique nature-inspired structures are explored and valuable insights are provided into adaptive thermal management strategies, which can be further enhanced through data analytics and machine learning (ML).
 This review offers insights into overcoming design challenges and outlines future prospects for advanced BITMs by integrating ML and biomimetic design principles.

-**Tags:** artificial intelligence, biomimetic, machine learning, thermal conductivity, thermal management materials
+**Tags:** machine learning, thermal conductivity, artificial intelligence, biomimetic, thermal management materials

 ---

-## 259. Uni-Electrolyte: An Artificial Intelligence Platform for Designing Electrolyte Molecules for Rechargeable Batteries
+## 260. Uni-Electrolyte: An Artificial Intelligence Platform for Designing Electrolyte Molecules for Rechargeable Batteries

 **Authors:** Xiang Chen, Mingkang Liu, Shiqiu Yin, Yu-Chen Gao, Nan Yao, Qiang Zhang